lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

 until desired sparsity is reached:
 1. train a full model
 2. prune away a certain fraction of parameters
-3. use mask of retrained parameters and retrain with there original initialization
+3. use masked weights and retrain with their original initialization
 4. repeat from step 2 (iterative pruning)